-Subject to criteria outlined above for our Early-Intervention Class children will be prioritised by age.
+Subject to criteria outlined above, for our Junior Class children will be prioritised by age.
 Youngest children will receive priority.
-(Note: we accept children from the age of three years to our Early Intervention ASD Class)

 Children will only transition from one class to another following a review.
 An ASD Committee, comprising the principal, teachers and a board member, will be established in the school to examine the reports, recommendations and liaise with the ASD class teachers.

-Children may gain admission to an ASD Class following submission to the Principal of appropriate documentation from approved services e.g. Early Intervention Services, HSE Beechpark or St. Michael’s House.
+Children may gain admission to an ASD Class following submission to the Principal of appropriate documentation from approved services e.g. Children’s Disability Services.
+HSE.
 The application must be accompanied by a written psychological report recommending placement in an ASD class.

 Children in our ASD Classes will be resourced in accordance with the level of resources provided by the Dept. of Education & Skills and the HSE.
 These resources may include, for example, access to the provision of any or a combination of the following: speech therapist, occupational therapist, behavioural therapist, home liaison nurse, psychologist, and psychiatrist.
 If the above services are not available or deemed inappropriate to the suitability of the placement or to meet the needs of the child this will be considered in the annual review.

 All placements for children in our ASD classes are subject to an annual review by the ASD Committee and external services where appropriate.